Ebba Maria De la Gardie

-Ebba Maria De la Gardie (1657–1697) was a Swedish poet and singer.
+Ebba Maria De la Gardie (28 March 1658 – 9 July 1697) was a Swedish poet and singer.

-She was the daughter of count Pontus Fredrik De la Gardie and Beata Elisabet von Königsmarck, the sister of Johanna Eleonora De la Gardie and the cousin of Amalia Wilhelmina Königsmarck and Maria Aurora Königsmarck.
-She was a favorite of the Swedish Queen, Ulrika Eleonora of Denmark.
+She was the elder surviving daughter of count Pontus Fredrik De la Gardie and Beata Elisabet von Königsmarck, the sister of Johanna Eleonora De la Gardie and the cousin of Amalia Wilhelmina Königsmarck and Maria Aurora Königsmarck.
+She was a favorite of the Swedish queen Ulrika Eleonora of Denmark.
 She was active as a poet at the royal court and was given much attention by her contemporaries.

 She participated at the amateur theatre of the royal court encouraged by the queen, Ulrika Eleonora of Denmark.
 In the winter of 1683-84, a group of female courtiers performed the Swedish premier of Iphigénie by Racine at court.
 In the play, Johanna Eleonora De la Gardie acted in the part of Iphigenie, Amalia Königsmarck as Achilles, Aurora Königsmarck as Clitemnestre, Augusta Wrangel as Agamemnon, and Ebba Maria De la Gardie as Eriphile.
-This is regarded as a significant event as the first play performed by an all female cast in Sweden, as an introduction of French Classicism in Sweden.
+This is regarded as a significant event, as it was the first play performed by an all-female cast in Sweden and symbolized the introduction of French classicism to the country.

+Like her sister, Ebba Maria always had delicate lungs, frequently suffering from heavy coughing, fainting, and fevers.
+In July 1697, she finally succumbed and died, aged just 39.